Anax: Ahhiyawa texts

-Economic Participation
+Economic participation

-Wanaxes have much heavier evidence of participation in state economics, taking a more direct role rather than the hierarchical allocations and lack of evidence for administrative participation.
-The lands of the wanax were closely tied to economic output of foods and commodity goods.
-Economically, various records exist which refer to wanakteros, royal craftsmen, under the employ of the wanax.
+Wánaxes have much heavier evidence of participation in state economics, taking a more direct role rather than the hierarchical allocations and lack of evidence for administrative participation.
+The lands of the wánax were closely tied to economic output of foods and commodity goods.
+Economically, various records exist which refer to wanakteros, royal craftsmen, under the employ of the wánax.
 These craftsmen came in a variety of roles, from practical purposes to commodity production, though not all craftsmen were exclusively royal in nature in the Mycenaean economic sphere.
 Additionally, the royal designation is applied not only to craftsmen within the economy, but to storehouses of jars believed to contain olive oil; indicating the presence of royal products which were circulated within Mycenaean civilization and beyond.
-Royal employment would indicate that the wanax acts much more closer to the economy as a sort of overseer or administrator than to many of the other tasks of the state.
-However, much of the records available concerning the role of wanax deal with economic information due to the importance of such scribal records to Mycenaean states, but does not discredit the participation of the wanax directly in other facets of the state.
+Royal employment would indicate that the wánax acts much more closer to the economy as a sort of overseer or administrator than to many of the other tasks of the state.
+However, much of the records available concerning the role of wánax deal with economic information due to the importance of such scribal records to Mycenaean states, but does not discredit the participation of the wánax directly in other facets of the state.
 Mycenaean elite also utilized luxury items to accentuate their status, and placed high value economically and politically on such items.

-Another major economic function of the wanax was the participation in and organization of elaborate feasting amongst the Mycenaean elite, and shared with those outside the immediate palatial elite as well.
-Feasts required extensive planning and organization on the part of the wanax and palatial administration, which needed to mobilize large amounts of resources in order to host such elaborate feasts.
+Another major economic function of the wánax was the participation in and organization of elaborate feasting amongst the Mycenaean elite, and shared with those outside the immediate palatial elite as well.
+Feasts required extensive planning and organization on the part of the wánax and palatial administration, which needed to mobilize large amounts of resources in order to host such elaborate feasts.
 A major feature of these feasts involved drinking, as evidenced by the many prestige drinking vessels recovered.
-These processes economically involved the collection and feeding of vast quantities of livestock, luxury items for the elite (feasting equipment like luxury pottery and cups) and politically demonstrated the authority of the wanax with his elite.
-One manner in which feasting further secured the wanax economically and politically was the inclusion of lower elites (local leaders and other non-palatial authorities under the wanax) in feasting, both building social connections to the wanax and economically persuading lower elites to dedicate resources to palatial feasting.
+These processes economically involved the collection and feeding of vast quantities of livestock, luxury items for the elite (feasting equipment like luxury pottery and cups) and politically demonstrated the authority of the wánax with his elite.
+One manner in which feasting further secured the wánax economically and politically was the inclusion of lower elites (local leaders and other non-palatial authorities under the wánax) in feasting, both building social connections to the wánax and economically persuading lower elites to dedicate resources to palatial feasting.